 I have had some difficulty in finding more about George Boyce.
 However, thanks to his being in 1966 the executor of his father’s will (where he was described as aquarist and herpetologist) which was traced through a family history search website, I now have more information.
 George Frederick Boyce was born on 7 October 1920 in the Dorking Registration District of Surrey; in 1947 he married Doris L. Harrison in Croydon, Surrey.
 He died in 1995 in the Wandsworth Registration District of London.

 I do not know when his shop closed; my guess is the mid- to late-1980s (my last visit to the shop was in November 1982).
-From advertisements in Water Life, it is clear that South Western Aquarists was operating in the late 1940s.
-Advertisements from 1950 mention a D.C.
-Crisp who must have been a partner, and Water Life (July-August 1950) in describing an aquarium show in London notes, D.C.
+From advertisements in the Aquarist and Water Life, it is clear that South Western Aquarists was operating from at least as early as 1947.
+D.C.
+Crisp until November 1949 as the sole proprietor.
+Then he is joined by G.F.
+Boyce.
+Water Life (July-August 1950) in describing an aquarium show in London notes, D.C.
 Crisp of South London [sic] Aquarists made an intriguing picture, entering the hall with an alligator on a lead.
 Later in the 1950s, only the name of G.F.
 Boyce appeared on price-lists etc. and I have found no further clues on the role or identity of D.C.
 Crisp.
-However (note added on 8 April 2016) I have now found an advertisement in Water Life for December 1954 for an Aquarist shop in Bath, dealing in fish and reptiles, owned by D.C.
+However (note added on 8 April 2016) I have now found an advertisement in the Aquarist and Water Life for October and December 1954 for an aquarist shop in Bath, dealing in fish and reptiles, owned by D.C.
 Crisp at 3a Bartlett Street.
-This must be the same man and suggests that the partnership in South Western Aquarists ended in the early 1950s.
+This must be the same man and suggests that the partnership in South Western Aquarists had ended by then.

 To confuse matters further, there appears to be have been two people by the name of Crisp involved in South Western Aquarists (note added on 3 March 2017).
 In a Guide to the Festival of Britain, Water Life in July 1951 described an exhibit on learning in octopuses housed in the Dome of Discovery illustrating the work of Professor John Zacchary Young FRS of University College London (the famous ‘JZ’ who wrote Life of Vertebrates).
 Responsible for setting up this exhibit of three tanks was ‘Mr A.H.
 Crisp’…’of South Western Aquarists’.
 The only clue I have as to the identity of either Crisp is that in the 1939 Register there is an Alfred H. Crisp born in 1889 who was employed as an aviary attendant.
 People involved with exotic livestock often stayed in the same or related jobs.
 Could this be the A.H.
 Crisp involved in the Festival of Britain exhibit?